SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-visualization.md

 </figure>

+!!! note
-It is possible to have an AR marker in the space without being on top of an agent if this agent has moved and the android device hasn't detect it.
+    It is possible to have an AR marker in the space without being on top of an agent if this agent has moved and the Android device hasn't detected it.
     It will still monitor the agent even if it is not on top of it, but if one desire to remove the marker, simply long click it and agree to remove it.

 !!!
 Tip
     If multiple agents are detected, it is possible to focus on one by clicking its corresponding AR marker. (arrow)